Edwin L. Mechem: Federal judicial service

 Mechem was nominated by President Richard Nixon on September 3, 1970, to the United States District Court for the District of New Mexico, to a new seat authorized by 84 Stat.
 294. He was confirmed by the United States Senate on October 8, 1970, and received his commission on October 14, 1970.
 He assumed senior status on July 3, 1982.
 His service terminated on November 27, 2002, due to his death.

 Notable ruling

 As a judge, Mechem's made a ruling protecting the rights of American Indians on Indian lands from government interference.

 Personal

 Mechem's father, Edwin Mechem Sr., had been a respected state district judge in Las Cruces.
 He was the nephew of another New Mexican governor, Merritt C. Mechem.
 His son, Jesse Mechem, was a 2nd Lieutenant in the Army, when he died in combat during the Vietnam War.

 Death

-Mechem died on November 27, 2002, in Albuquerque.
+Mechem died on November 27, 2002, at his home in Albuquerque, due to congestive heart failure.